eciggaar/devops-workshop/openshift/4-TrafficManagement.md

 # Knative Traffic Management

-In the previous section you have replaced revision v1 of the `knative-jfall-service` app with revision v2.
+In the previous section you have replaced revision v1 of the `quarkus-hello-world` app with revision v2.

 What if you want to do a canary release and test the new revision/version on a subset of your users?